Affiliate links on Android Authority may earn us a commission. Learn more.

 Apple TV 4K is…well, it’s very Apple

 Love it or hate it, there’s a reason Apple has a cult-like following.
-The company makes good products that are intuitive and well-designed, and that’s as true of the Apple TV 4K as anything — though don’t get me started on the abysmal Apple TV Plus interface.
+The company makes good products that are intuitive and well-designed, and that’s as true of the Apple TV 4K as anything.
+The latest version is the 2022 one, and it comes with upgraded internals.
+Apple also removed the Lightning connector in the remote, replacing it with a USB-C one.

-At $179.99, you’re looking at a major investment compared to the competition.
-That’s Apple for you though.
+At $129.99, you’re looking at a pricey investment compared to most of the competition.
+That’s Apple for you, though.
 You have to pay to play in their ecosystem.
 It’s a huge drawback, but if you’re an Apple person, you’re probably used to it.
 Apple TV 4K integrates seamlessly with your other Apple products.
 You can cast content from iOS devices, connect to smart home devices like HomePods, and use Siri.

-The Apple TV 4k is certainly pulling its weight as a streaming device in other ways too.
-You can download just about any app, and it’s all easy to control using voice commands to Siri.
+The Apple TV 4K is undoubtedly pulling its weight as a streaming device in other ways too.
+You can download just about any app, and it’s all easy to control using Siri voice commands.
 Siri’s usually not all that great on iPhones and laptops, but it shines on Apple TV, responding to voice commands quickly and efficiently.

 Apple TV’s performance has also improved by leaps and bounds in the latest version.
-The A12 Bionic processor — also found in Apple’s 2018 iPhone XS and XR, and the 2019 iPad Air and iPad Mini — makes navigating the Apple interface and jumping in and out of apps a breeze.
-Even big streaming apps like Netflix and Disney Plus, which used to take a few seconds to open, become way smoother to operate.
+The A15 Bionic processor — also found in Apple’s 2021 iPhone 13 series, as well as the non-Pro versions of the iPhone 14 series, and the 2021 iPad Mini — makes navigating the Apple interface and jumping in and out of apps a breeze.
+Even big streaming apps like Netflix and Disney Plus, which used to take a few seconds to open, have become way smoother to operate.
 While the Apple TV Plus app is pretty unpleasant to use, the broader Apple TV interface is simple and easy to navigate.
 No complaints there.

 And the whole thing is controlled by one of the coolest-looking remotes in streaming.
 The small, black plastic and aluminum controller has a modern, minimalist look.
 While it’s generally user-friendly, the remote is admittedly a little fussy.
 The trackpad is a welcome addition to the latest version, but it still takes some getting used to, and it’s so small you’re almost guaranteed to misplace it or lose it in your couch cushions at least a few times.